MalcolmA/Supreme/README.md

 ## Notes
 - Gets around Google NoCaptcha ReCaptcha (for now).
+(as of now g-recaptcha-response is not validated serverside when JS is turned off)
 - Press Order only when new items are already live (11:00:01 LDN Time).
 - Product site must contain all given keywords for the product to be found.
 - You must not use special characters (e.g. ä, ö, ü).